Fabulously-Optimized/fabulously-optimized/README.md

 ## Accessibility

 Fabulously Optimized is designed to be accessible for everyone, and as such contains the following accessibility features on its latest version.
-Read more on [changed options](https://fabulously-optimized.gitbook.io/modpack/readme/changed-options).

 * The first-run accessibility screen introduced in 1.19.4 is _not_ used, to make the initial run experience smoother and faster.
 Instead, users can continue to take advantage of the extended keyboard support included in said version.
   * Languages screen can be accessed by pressing "right arrow" and "enter"